Easy steps, build video, and printable plans for this beautiful wooden DIY Play Kitchen for Kids with lots of fun additions kids love!

 If you used Common Board, you might have an easier time and better result starting with 100 or 120 then moving up to 180.

 Vacuum extra dust from cabinets.
 Wipe away the rest of the dust with a very lightly damp cloth or tack cloth.

 Step Six – Build the Doors and Drawers

-The 2 doors are made of the 1/2″ construction grade plywood too.
+The 2 doors for my DIY Play Kitchen for Kids are made of the 1/2″ construction grade plywood too.
 Cut them to size.
 Then use your drill and jigsaw again to cut a square opening in 1 door.

 Apply wood filler to all holes, joints, and anywhere that needs it on the kitchen.
 After that dries, sand anything that will be painted to 180 grit.
 Then sand the stained areas to 220 grit.
 Clean away all the dust.